Critical and near-critical relaxation of holographic superfluids: Boundary model

 and additionally we find

-Even though these quantities will be small at late times, it is important to note that these solutions depend on the non-linear features of equation \eqref{eq2} and could not be obtained through a linearized ansatz.
-Comparing the predictions \eqref{phicrit} and \eqref{psicrit} with our results given in equations \eqref{model1}, \eqref{model2}, and \eqref{fitted}, we find excellent agreement.
+Although these solutions are small at late times, it is important to note that they depend on the non-linear features of equation \eqref{eq2} and could not be obtained through a linearized ansatz.
+Comparing the predictions \eqref{phicrit} and \eqref{psicrit} with equations \eqref{model1}, \eqref{model2}, and \eqref{fitted}, we find excellent agreement.
+Equation \eqref{phicrit} matches the scaling solution derived in \cite{Janssen} for an "initial-slip exponent" $\theta=0$.
+This value was recently also observed for an AdS/QCD model \cite{Cao:2022mep}.

-Let us now return to the issue of near-critical quenches, by which we mean quenches that both start and end near the critical point, but not exactly at it.
-We know that at very late times, after such a quench the system will be characterized by an exponential falloff towards the new equilibrium, however via the solution \eqref{phi}, equation \eqref{eq2} allows us to describe the behavior of the system already at much earlier times.
-A representative example of a near-critical quench is depicted in figure \ref{fig::nearcritical}.
-In the curve for $\phi(t)$, we can see that before the equilibrium is reached at very late times, there is a long intermediate stretch of time in which the condensate appears to fall off in a power law-like manner.
-In particular, after a quench that brings the system infinitesimally close to the critical point, the system will initially react as if it was relaxing exactly to the critical point, and only after what we call "handover-timescale"

-the system will notice that it is not at the critical point, and the power-law behavior gives way to an exponential falloff towards a small but finite condensate.
-Of course, this handover timescale is identical to the relaxation timescale of the system close to the critical point.
-This phenomenological behavior is exactly encapsulated in equation \eqref{phi}, see also appendix~\ref{detofpara} and appendix~\ref{interbeh} for further information.
+Let us now return to the issue of near-critical quenches, starting and ending near the critical point, but not exactly at it.
+At very late times, after such a quench the system will be characterized by an exponential falloff towards the new equilibrium, however equation \eqref{eq2} describes the behavior of the system already at much earlier times.
+A representative example of a near-critical quench is depicted in figure \ref{fig::nearcritical} (for a quench into the normal phase see appendix \ref{app::normal}).
+We can see that before the equilibrium is reached at very late times, there is a long intermediate stretch of time in which the condensate $\phi(t)$ appears to fall off in a power law-like manner.
+In particular, after a quench that brings the system infinitesimally close to the critical point, the system will initially react as if it was relaxing exactly to the critical point, and only after what we call "handover-timescale" $t_\text{ho}\sim \frac{1}{|\rho-\rho_c|}$ the system will notice that it is not at the critical point, and the power-law behavior gives way to an exponential falloff towards a small but finite condensate.
+Of course, $t_\text{ho}$ is identical to the relaxation timescale of the system close to the critical point.
+This phenomenological behavior is encapsulated in equation \eqref{phi}, as shown in appendix \ref{app::intermediate}.